How The Grinch Stole Christmas! is one of Dr Seuss's best-loved and most famous books.

 In the 50+ years since then, it's become a Christmas classic, alongside books like Charles Dickens' A Christmas Carol and Clement C Moore's poem 'Twas The Night Before Christmas.

-Dr Seuss, whose real name was Ted Geisel, wrote the book in 1957 as a protest against the increasing commercialization of Christmas.
+Dr Seuss, whose real name was Ted Geisel, wrote the book in 1957 as a protest against the increasing commercialisation of Christmas.
+The book is written in Dr Seuss's signature rhyme and does a great job of communicating this message in a fun way.

 It appeals to a fairly wide range of ages so everyone can enjoy it together!